We launched Asbury Research in January 2005 and are proud to say that this is our 12th year in business.

 - “Asbury is independent, with no financial product to sell”.

-We get paid solely by identifying profitable investment opportunities for our clients, and by letting them know where the risks are.
 We’d like the opportunity to help you become a more successful investor.

 John Kosar, CMT

 Registered Investment Advisors Financial Advisors

 Corporate Investment Committees

 John has more than 30 years of experience and insight in analyzing and forecasting global financial markets.
 John spent the first half of his career on the trading floor of the Chicago futures exchanges, where he had the opportunity to learn how the US financial markets work from the inside out.
 This experience, early in his career, became the foundation for his unique analysis, understanding of intermarket relationships, and global perspective.
 John incorporates a diverse and comprehensive blend of technical and quantitative metrics that tend to be more intuitive and forward-looking than the typical Wall Street approach.